visualjeff/ember-http-error-handler/README.md

 # Ember-http-error-handler

 A http reponse code error handler.
 Handles everything from a 400 to a 505 return code.
-You could extend the error template so as to use a locale addon to provide a localized and much friendlier message.
+You could extend the error template so as to provide a friendlier message?
 Just a suggestion.

 ## Installation:
 ```bash